ryan-tabar/Sliding-Puzzle-with-SDL2/README.md

 ![Sliding-Puzzle-gif-2](assets/Sliding-Puzzle-2.gif?raw=true)

 ## Requirements for Linux
-This project was made on Linux using make and cmake build system.
-This requires the following to be installed:
+Requires the following to be installed:
   - git
   - g++
   - make